Table of Contents

 Stamp Duty Concessions

-This scheme is open to all first-home buyers (if you meet the eligibility criteria) and lets you buy a home with just a 5% deposit without paying lenders mortgage insurance.
+This national scheme lets you buy a home with a 5% deposit without paying Lenders Mortgage Insurance (LMI).

 Frequently Asked Questions